 Health Benefits of Commuting by Bike

 For many who make the switch to bike commuting, health is a big reason why.
-Even if you ride at a leisurely pace, you get more exercise than you would sitting behind the wheel of your car.
+Even if you ride at a leisurely pace, you get more exercise than you would by sitting behind the wheel of your car.

-A 180-pound person riding at about 15 miles per hour – a brisk but not aggressive pace – burns more than 400 calories during a 30-minute ride.
+A 180-pound person riding at about 15 miles per hour – a brisk but not aggressive pace – burns more than 400 calories in a 30-minute ride.
 For someone of the same weight, a more leisurely 11-miles per hour pace burns 245 calories in 30 minutes.
 By contrast, according to a Harvard study, a 185-pound person burns about 45 calories during 30 minutes of driving.

 Office work is even less energy-intensive.
 Per the same Harvard study, sitting at your desk or in a meeting burns roughly 70 calories per hour.
-Assuming you weigh 180 pounds, that means an hour of brisk daily bike commuting (30 minutes each way at 15 mph) could save you more than 700 calories compared to a car commute.
+Assuming you weigh 180 pounds, that means an hour of brisk daily bike commuting (30 minutes each way at 15 mph) could burn more than 700 calories compared to a car commute.
 If you weigh more, the caloric benefits are actually greater, as heavier people tend to burn calories faster.

 Better Cardiovascular Health

-According to a British Medical Association study of 10,000 British civil servants, biking 20 miles per week reduces the risk of a heart attack by 50%.
+According to a British Medical Association study of 10,000 British civil servants, biking 20 miles per week reduced the risk of a heart attack by 50%.
 The same study found that the health benefits of cycling, measured in additional years of life due to better cardiovascular health, outweighed the likelihood of early death due to accidents by a factor of 20 to 1.